 A special activity, or special park use, is a short-term activity that takes place in a park area and:

-- Requires written authorization and some degree of management control from the NPS in order to protect park resources and the public interest.
+· Requires written authorization and some degree of management control from the NPS to protect park resources and the public interest.

-- The still photography activity takes place in an area where or when members of the public are not allowed;
+1. the activity takes place at location(s) where or when members of the public are generally not allowed; or

 First Amendment Rights

 Groups of less than 25 participants may exercise their First Amendment Rights without a permit.
 These small groups may assemble peacefully, however, they must be in a designated First Amendment area.
 These areas are designated to protect the safety of the participants, as well as park visitors and park resources.
 For a list of these locations, please see the Superintendent's Compendium.